 All vehicles operated on campus must be properly registered, insured, and licensed.
 All full-time and part-time curriculum students, faculty, and staff members must register any motor vehicle to be operated on campus in the Security Services Department.
 Students who are enrolled in continuing education classes only are exempt from this registration requirement and will receive parking permits on the first day of class.
-A parking permit will be issued to the driver of each registered vehicle and must be permanently attached to the driver's side rear bumper or rear window or to the front fender or fork tube of motorcycles or mopeds.
+One parking placard will be issued to each employee and student as applicable, and is to be displayed from the rear view mirror when possible.
+Each placard is issued to the permit holder and transferred between vehicles as necessary.
+Visitor parking must be for individuals who are not currently enrolled or employed.